3 Common Mistakes when Selling Handmade Online

 Try not to rush through this part of the listing process.
 Each shopper is different and some people love to read through a lengthy description and understand every little detail about the handmade product they’re thinking of buying.
 I definitely do this when it’s an item that’s a little more expensive and I want to be sure it’s the right fit for me.

-What type of information does the shopper need to know (e.g. materials, care instructions, size, etc.) and what might they want to know? (e.g. does it also look amazing at the foot of the bed?)
+What type of information does the shopper need to know (e.g. materials, care instructions, size, etc.) and what might they want to know? (e.g. styling tips, ideas for how to use, etc.)

 If I see a description that’s bare bones and only points out the obvious; cream blanket, chunky knit, handmade.
 I sort of wonder how much care the vendor puts into details.
 What do the finishing touches look like?
 How will my package arrive?
 Are they going to feel annoyed if I send questions asking the exact dimensions or how to wash the item?